jagrvargen/holbertonschool-machine_learning/supervised_learning/0x03-optimization/README.md

 ### 4-moving_average.py - Contains the function definition moving_average(data, beta) which calculates the weighted moving average of a data set.

 ### 5-momentum.py - Contains the function definition update_variables_momentum(alpha, beta1, var, grad, v) which updates a variable using the gradient descent with momentum optimization algorithm.

+### 6-momentum.py - Contains the function definition create_momentum_op(loss, alpha, beta1) which creates a training operation for a neural network in tensorflow using the gradient descent with momentum optimization algorithm.